-To focus our efforts and increase our impact, we have designed two umbrella focus areas under the themes Improved Patient Outcomes and Science of Prevention and Detection.
+To focus our efforts and increase our impact, we have designed two umbrella focus areas under the themes Improved Patient Outcomes and Science of Early Detection and Intervention.

 Throughout this website, we have adopted the definition of patient partners as described by the Patient-Centered Outcomes Research Institute (PCORI): It includes patients (those with lived experience), family members, caregivers, and the organizations that are representative of the population of interest in a particular study.